Flu vaccinations

 • it’ll help to reduce pressure on the NHS and social care staff who may be dealing with coronavirus.

-• are in a long-stay residential care
+• those in long-stay residential care homes

-• frontline health or social care workers.
+• frontline health and social care staff

 Talk to your doctor if you have a long-term condition that is not in one of these groups.
 They should offer you the flu vaccine if they think you’re at risk of serious problems if you get flu.